 20 Student can turn off equipment and perform laboratory shut down

 Cognitive Domain 0 1 2 3 4 N/A

-21 Student can locate assigned anatomy with a transducer
+21 Student can locate assigned anatomy with a

+transducer

-22 Student is on axis for Parasternal long axis views
+22 Student is on axis for sagittal views

-23 Student is able to get Parasternal short axis
+23 Student is able to get Coronal and axial views

 24 Student uses transducer appropriately to display

 anatomy

 25 Student cleans transducer after use

 Total Points for Affective

 Total Points for Psychomotor

 Total points for Cognitive

 Total all points

 Percentage Grade = (accumulated points/ possible

 points

 X 100

-Clinical Preceptor's Evaluation of the Student

-To help the student improve on deficient skills the clinical instructor should identify any items having a score of 0, 1 or 2 and make a brief comment about the nature of the deficiency.
+Clinical Preceptor's Evaluation of the Student To help the student improve on deficient skills the clinical instructor should identify any items having a score of 0, 1 or 2 and make a brief comment about the nature of the deficiency

+and demonstray.
 Preceptor Comments

+-

 Student Comments

 Student Signature and Date

-Preceptor Signature and Date
+Preceptor Signatur re and Date

-Program Coordinator Signature and Date
+Program Coordina tor Signature and Date

-Echocardiography Student Clinical Site Progress Report Hill College
+Vascular Technology Student Clinical Site Progress Report Hill College

-This evaluation is a requirement that must be completed periodically by the clinical coordinator in order for our institution to meet CAAHEP Standards.
+This evaluation is a requirement that must be completed periodically by the clinical coordinator for our institution to meet Standards.
 This evaluation must be obtained in an honest and objective manner.

-Semester:
+Student: Semester:

-Clinical Site:
+Date: Clinical Site:

+Evaluation:

+Recommendations:

+Follow-up if needed:

-Student Signature
+Student Name Student Signature

-Preceptor Signature
+Preceptor Name Preceptor Signature

-Clinical Coordinator Signature
+Clinical Coordinator Name Clinical Coordinator Signature

-54

-Hill College Diagnostic Medical Sonography/Echocardiography Program Student Clinical Evaluation Contract
+Hill College Vascular Technology Program Student Clinical Evaluation Contract

 Student Name: Date:

 Student ID#: Semester and Year:

 Clinical Instructor: Rotation:

-This contract is initiated because the above named student received an evaluation of "2" or less on at least one (1) category on the Student Clinical Evaluation.
-The category or categories in which a "2" or less was received is/are listed below:
+ident received an evaluation of "2" or less on at least one category or categories in which a "2" or less was received

-The Program Director/Coordinator and/or Clinical Instructor have reviewed the evaluation and accompanying documentation and verify the evaluation.
-The student and instructor should discuss potential techniques to improve performance in the category or categories in question.
+The Program Director/Coordinator and/or Clinical Installation and verify the evaluation.
+The student improve performance in the category or categories in · · · · · · · · · · · · · · · · · · ·

-If, in subsequent clinical evaluations, this student earns any "2" or less in any category, thus failing another clinical rotation evaluation, a failing grade will be earned for the clinical portion of the course in progress.
+If, in subsequent clinical evaluations, this student earn clinical rotation evaluation, a failing grade will be ear

 Student Comments:

-These signatures indicate that these topics were discussed.
+These signatures indicate that these topics were discus- ssed.

 Program Director/Coordinator:

 Student:

-Diagnostic Medical Sonography/Echocardiography Program Performance Goal Form
+Vascular Technology Program Performance Goal Form

-This form is to be used by the student and preceptor to define learning opportunities and performance goals identified in the weekly evaluations (e.g. when a student is striving to move from a "3" to a "4" in an evaluation category)
+This form is to be used by the student and preceptor to define learning opportunities and performance goals identified in the weekly evaluations (e.g., when a student is striving to move from a "3" to a "4" in an evaluation category)

-Performance goal or learning objective was identified in evaluation form dated :

-Description of Performance goal/learning objective:

-Deadline Date:

-Student Signature: Preceptor Signature:

-Did the student successfully accomplish the performance goal or learning objective?
-(Explanation by preceptor)
+Performance goal or learning objective was id entified in evaluation form dated: Description of Performance goal/learning obje ective: Time frame for this goal to be accomplished b by student Deadline Date: Student Signature: Preceptor Signature: Did the student successfully accomplish the po erformance goal or learning objective?
+(Explanation by preceptor) Preceptor's Signature: 1 receptor a digitature.

-Preceptor's Signature: